ECAH2017

 Biography

-Alfonso J. García Osuna has taught at Hofstra University in New York, United States of America, for over thirty years.
-He specialises in medieval and early modern literature, receiving his PhD (1989) from the Graduate School of the City University of New York.
-He has completed post-doctoral work at the University of Valladolid, Spain, has published six books, and is a frequent contributor to specialised journals.
-Alfonso received primary and secondary education in Las Palmas in the Canary Islands, the place where his family originated and where he grew up.
-An avid cyclist, he has completed the Road to Santiago, an 867-kilometre route through northern Spain, six times.
+Alfonso J. García-Osuna has taught at Hofstra University and at City University of NY-Kingsborough for over 35 years.
+He specialises in mediaeval and early modern literature, receiving his PhD (1989) from the Graduate School of the City University of New York.
+He has completed postdoctoral work at the University of Valladolid, Spain, has published six books, and is a frequent contributor to specialised journals.
+Additionally, Dr García-Osuna is the editor of the IAFOR Journal of Arts and Humanities.

 Featured Presentation (2019) | The Demise of Homo sapiens: Thought and Perception in the Kingdom of Technology